aybruhm/sms-based-reminder-system/docs/article.md

 8).
 Create `interface` Directory

 We want an interface that sits between our data access layer (database) and the business logic layer (services) of an application.
 The best way to go about doing that is by using the repository design pattern.
 You see, the repository pattern abstracts the manner in which your data is queried or created for you.
-Moving on, create an `__init__.py` file to tell Python to treat the directory as a module, and then- create a `sms.py` file.
+Moving on, create an `__init__.py` file to tell Python to treat the directory as a module, and then- create a file named `sms.py`.
 Copy and paste the below code into the file:

 ```python
 # Stdlib Imports